PICTURE BOOK UPDATE

-Pictured here are a some published picture books from back in the days that I lived and worked in NYC as an illustrator.
-If you are interested in purchasing a hand signed book, a giclee print or an original work of art from an illustrated book just e mail me for more information. - There are still a few left!
+Pictured here are a some published picture books from back in the days that I lived and worked in NYC as an illustrator If you are interested in purchasing a hand signed book, a giclee print or an original work of art from an illustrated book just e mail me for more information.

 The Littlest Angel